epysher/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Alerting the driver to the pedestrian's presence might end up being more distracting and potentially cause further accident if the driver ends up watching the pedestrian instead of the road ahead.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+ * Make colors and sound noticible but not overly distracting for the driver or other drivers on the road.
+ * Add spotlight or flashlight capability for pedestrian practicality

 ## Part C. Prototype the device